Las Torres Patagonia kicks off its transformation with a 2,000-square-meter restaurant inspired by Patagonian barns - Reserva Las Torres

 Tradition and future in Magallanes

 This transformation is part of a larger plan.
-The foundations have been laid and the metal frame is currently under construction while the plans await municipal approval, a key step before moving forward with more extensive work.
+The foundations have been laid and the metal frame is currently under construction.

 In the long term, the project plans to renovate the stables; build a tower with a spa on the upper floors; create a second lobby to ease foot traffic within the hotel; and open an Interpretive Center dedicated to the history of the founding family, local biodiversity, and the geology that makes Torres del Paine so unique.